mthsmcd/MachineLearningTurbulenceModels/README.md

 ### The folder `of-turbulence-models` contains the OpeFOAM implementation of the data-driven turbulence models.

+### The folder `of-applications` contains the applications that calculate the source-terms of each model

-To compile and include the library in your OF installation do the following:
+To compile and use the applications and the libraries, you need to do the following:
 1) Pull the repository, preferably into your $WM_PROJECT_USER_DIR
-2) Navigate to the repository's directory `of-turbulence-models`
+2) Navigate to the repository's directory and execute the scripts `./Allwclean` and `./Allwmake`
-3) Use the command `wmake libso`
-4) It's necessary to include the line
-   `libs ("libMachineLearningTurbulenceModels.so");` into your simulation's controlDict in order to use the models
+4) After compilation, it is necessary to include the line `libs ("libMachineLearningTurbulenceModels.so");` into your simulation's controlDict in order to use the turbulence models
-5) Change the turbulence model in `constant/turbulenceProperties` into one of the 4 models of this library.
+5) Change the turbulence model in `constant/turbulenceProperties` into one of the 5 models of this library.

-### The folder `of-applications` contains the applications that calculate the source-terms of each model

-To compile the applications, navigate to their directories and use the command `wmake`.
-A shell script that compiles all of them is provided.

 ### The folder `data` contains OpenFOAM simulations